Critlist/witskit/README.md

 </sub>

-## 🚩 What It Does
+## What It Does

 - Parses raw WITS frames into structured, validated Python objects
 - Ships with 724 symbols across 20+ record types—auto-parsed from the spec
 - Includes CLI tools for symbol search, frame decoding, and validation
-- **🗄️ SQL Storage**: Stream WITS data directly to SQLite, PostgreSQL, or MySQL databases
+- SQL Storage: Stream WITS data directly to SQLite, PostgreSQL, or MySQL databases
-- **📊 Time-series Analysis**: Query and analyze historical drilling data with time-based filtering
+- Time-series Analysis: Query and analyze historical drilling data with time-based filtering
 - Built to be extended: transports (serial, TCP) and outputs (SQL, JSON) are plug-and-play

-## 💡 Why Use It?
+## Why Use It?

-- 🧠 You get the *full* WITS symbol database, not someone's half-finished Excel copy
+- You get the full WITS symbol database, not someone's half-finished Excel copy
-- 🔍 CLI lets you find, filter, and explore symbols without opening the spec (again)
+- CLI lets you find, filter, and explore symbols without opening the spec
-- 📏 Works in both metric and FPS—because a boat sank and now we have 2 standards
+- Works in both metric and FPS
-- 🗄️ **Production-ready SQL storage** for time-series drilling data analysis
+- Production-ready SQL storage for time-series drilling data analysis
-- 📊 **Query historical data** with time filters, symbol selection, and export to CSV/JSON
+- Query historical data with time filters, symbol selection, and export to CSV/JSON
-- 🧱 Modular and testable, built with real-world telemetry in mind
+- Modular and testable, built with real-world telemetry in mind
-- 🔒 Type-checked with `pydantic`, so your data actually means what you think it does
+- Type-checked with `pydantic`, so your data actually means what you think it does

-## 🧑‍💻 Getting Started
+## Getting Started

 ### Installation